feldera/feldera/docs/sql/datetime.md

 `TIME` value unchanged (since long intervals always consist of a whole number of days).

-Arithmetic between a DATE and an INTERVAL first converts the interval to a whole number days (rounding down) and then performs the computation on whole days.
+Arithmetic between a `DATE` and an `INTERVAL` first converts the interval to a whole number days (rounding down) and then performs the computation on whole days.

-Subtraction between two dates, timestamps, or times must be followed by a TIMEUNIT qualifier: e.g., `(DATE '2024-01-01' - DATE '2023-12-31') DAYS`.

 `DATE_SUB` is a synonim for `DATE` - `INTERVAL`.  `DATE_ADD` is a synonim for `DATE` + `INTERVAL`.